mendix/docs/content/developerportal/operate/trends.md

 ![](attachments/trends/db-disk-latency.png)

-Interpreting the values in this graph should be done in combination with the other disk stats graphs, and while having insight in the type of requests that done.
+Interpreting the values in this graph should be done in combination with the other disk stats graphs, together with the type of requests that were made.
 Sequential or random reads and writes can create a different burden for disk storage.

 ### <a name="Trends-dbdiskstatsutilization"></a>5.13 Database Node Disk Utilization